Fontana Pretoria, Italy Travel Guide

 Located in Palermo, Italy

 Fontana Pretoria is conveniently accessible by various transportation options in Palermo, Italy.
-If you're flying in, Falcone–Borsellino Airport is approximately 15 miles (24.1 km) away from Palermo.
+If you're flying in, Falcone–Borsellino Airport is approximately 15 miles (24.1 km) away from the city center.
 From there, you can easily reach Fontana Pretoria by taxi or shuttle.

 For those already in Palermo, buses, taxis, and walking are viable options to reach Fontana Pretoria, which is located 0.6 miles (1 km) from the city center.
-You can also rent a car and drive to Fontana Pretoria, providing flexibility to explore at your leisure.
 Its exact address is Piazza Pretoria, 90133 Palermo PA, Italy.

 With your transportation plans sorted, get ready for an unforgettable experience at Fontana Pretoria!